hajimeo/samples/java/h2-console/README.md

 # Simple H2 client
 Limitation: only standard and SELECT SQL statements.
 H2 specific commands/queries may not work.
+"h2-console_v200.jar" is for Nexus Repository Manager 3.

 ## Download the latest version:
 ```